carlgira/traffic_sign_classification/README.md

 - The architecture of all test were based on lenet, from there it was tested with different parameters and layers </br></br>

 2. How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.</br>
-At the end the architecture used was almost the same the idea was to test how those components behave under the same architecture*
 - The convolution it's a way to create filters to get valuable information of images
 - The polling tries to reduce the problem trying no to lose information after a convolution
 - The dropout helps with the overfiting, forcing the neural network to find several paths to a solution
 </br></br>

 3. Which parameters were tuned?
 How were they adjusted and why?
 - The size of batch size seems to have some implications, if the size was "high" (tested with 512) the training was faster, but the improvement on the accuracy was slower.
-If the batch size was "small" (tested with 128) the training takes more time to train, but it seems that it has to do more  backpropagations the accuracy grows up faster.
+If the batch size was "small" (tested with 128) the training takes more time to train, but it seems that it has to do more  backpropagations and the accuracy grows up faster.
 - The learning rate was hard to tune.
-The default value seems a good one, at least for these dataset.
+The default value seems a good one.
 It wast'n that important to increase or lower that value, the accuracy could jump a little bit or maybe goes a little faster at times but nothing conclusive.
 It's very likely that these value gains more importance when the training times are bigger than the 2 minutes that takes to train this neural network.
 - The keep rate for the dropout layer was interesting.
 When using a value of 0.5 for the lenet in the fully connected layers of 120 and 84, the accuracy at the beginning starts growing very slow, until it finds a way to generalize correctly all the inputs.
 If using bigger full connected layers (1024 and 800 for example) the 0.5 value wast'n a problem the neurons can adapt correctly and pass the information to the next layer.
-Finally in final architecture a leave a 0.75 keeping probably that behaves very well.
+In final architecture i leave a 0.75 as keeping probability that behaves well.
 </br></br>

 4. What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?